 The federal government employs law enforcement personnel in more than 40 job series (see table 11-1 for detailed information.
 Most agencies incorporate federal law enforcement jobs in some capacity or another.
 It’s important to realize that work in law enforcement is not limited to investigative, police, compliance and security positions.
 There are tens of thousands of federal employees working in occupations that provide direct support to these groups.
 Use our site to search all of the federal law enforcement careers available.

 Many federal law enforcement jobs including investigative jobs are subject to age requirements, applicants must be 21 years of age and under age of 37 when they receive the appointment.
 Other law enforcement positions require you to be 21 years old and you must be a United States citizen.
 Age requirements often vary between federal agencies.
 The job announcement always lists job qualifications for the position.
-If you desire to work in the law enforcement field, and you are over age 37, your have limited options and may have to work in a support positions that doesn’t have an age limit.
+If you desire to work in the law enforcement field, and you are over age 37, you have limited options and may have to work in a support position that doesn’t have an age limit.

 FBI agents must investigate over 200 categories of Federal laws and they conduct highly sensitive national security investigations.
 They often conduct surveillance, monitor authorized wiretaps, investigate white-collar crime, examine business records, or participate in undercover assignments.
 FBI Agents investigate a wide range of criminal activities.
 Numerous FBI jobs are filled to investigate organized and financial crimes, public corruption, bank robbery, kidnapping, terrorism, espionage, drug trafficking, and cybercrime.